Sculpture

 Modern Materials Used in 20th Century Sculpture

-These include secondary materials such as concrete, as well as an endless list of modern materials such as stainless steel, fibreglass, aluminium, foam rubber, papier mache, bicycle-parts, plastics, stained glass, sand, ice, "found" items, and so on.
-Notable 20th century sculptures made from non-traditional materials include:
+Materials employed by 20th century sculptors include secondary materials such as concrete, as well as an endless list of modern materials such as stainless steel, fibreglass, aluminium, foam rubber, papier mache, bicycle-parts, plastics, stained glass, "found" items, and so on.
+For more about certain types of postmodernist plastic art, see: Ice sculpture and also Sand art.

 Merzbau (Merz building) (1923) made from paper scraps, multi-media.